juanis2112/Spyder-Workshop/README.md

 Finally, we want to use our data to construct a model that allows us to predict values for some of our variables.
 In our previous section, we realized that humidity and temperature are two of the most correlated variables, so we are going to use these two first.

-We are going to use Scikit-Learn, which is a Python package that contains tools to explore data and build different types of predictive models.
+We are going to use Scikit-Learn, which is a Python library that contains tools to explore data and build different types of predictive models.

 25. Import the two necessary objects for our data modeling: